Recruitment Fraud Alert

 - HDR does not recruit for open positions through instant messaging or texts.

-- HDR does not ask prospective job applicants for information about their bank accounts, to provide credit card information or passwords to financial accounts, or, purchase equipment or software directly.
+- HDR does not ask prospective job applicants for information relating to bank accounts, credit cards.
+We do not ask for passwords to financial accounts.
+We do not ask applicants to purchase equipment or software.

 - We encourage anyone who is contacted by someone representing employment opportunities with HDR to verify the address, title and phone number of anyone representing themselves as an employee of HDR.

-- Offers and other written communication from HDR regarding employment are written using correct grammar.
-If you have been offered employment by someone who is not using proper grammar please take caution and investigate the source of the communication.
+- Unusual or incorrect grammar is a warning sign.
+If you have been offered employment by someone who is not using proper grammar, please take caution and investigate the source of the communication.